If you are driving through Northern Alabama, find out why Decatur, Alabama is worth a detour stop.

 Decatur has two historic downtown districts within relatively close proximity, Old Decatur (formerly Confederate) and New Albany Historic (formerly Union).

-I was pretty excited to see a tie to Cincinnati native, Eva A. Young Sterrs, who was the first and only female in Decatur to own and operate a newspaper called “The Guardian” that circulated from 1910- 1917.
+I was pretty excited to see a tie to Cincinnati native, Eva A. Young Sterrs, was the first and only female in Decatur to own and operate a newspaper called “The Guardian” that circulated from 1910- 1917.

 History buffs could easily spend hours here pouring through the public records that give you great insight into genealogy and an assortment of documents from significant times in history.